Atlanta · Year-Round

 Celebrating Performing Arts

 Atlanta's performing arts festivals serve as a platform for independent artists and innovative talent that often remains underrepresented compared to larger music festivals.
 Notably, the Atlanta Fringe Festival showcases local artists through live performances, craft markets, and late-night shows, occurring over four days each June.
-This festival is characterized by its focus on experimental and diverse performances that aim to engage the community.

 In addition, Atlanta hosts several film festivals such as the Atlanta Film Festival and the Atlanta Underground Film Festival (AUFF), which present a variety of films, often highlighting unique narratives and independent filmmakers.
-Tickets for these events are available through their respective websites, facilitating access to a broader audience.

 The Out on Film festival promotes inclusivity and community engagement, while the Atlanta Improv Festival provides opportunities for participation through workshops aimed at both novice and experienced performers.

 Attendees are encouraged to consult policy details and news updates available on the festivals' websites for the most current information.
+Overall, these festivals enrich the cultural landscape of Atlanta, offering not only artistic performances but also integrating food events and family-oriented activities.

 Visual Arts and Exhibition Highlights